LipiFlow Dry Eye Treatment

-Tears are important function of healthy, comfortable eyes.
-When dust or small particles enter the eye, tears can form, which in turn clean the eye while keeping the eye moist.
-Therefore, when tears evaporate too rapidly and the eyes become dry, it can cause itchy eyes, irritation, and general discomfort.
+Balanced tears are an important component of healthy, comfortable eyes.
+When dust, debris or small particles enter the eye, tears form to help flush the eye while keeping the eye moist.
+Therefore, when tears evaporate too quickly and the eyes become dry, it can lead to itchy eyes, irritation, inflammation, and general discomfort.

 How Do You Assess Whether LipiFlow Is Right for Me?

-At the Silicon Valley Eye Physicians Dry Eye Center, we use a number of advanced tools to diagnose Dry Eye Syndrome and formulate a custom treatment plan.
-Below are a few of the advanced diagnostic tools we use when assessing your Dry Eye Syndrome, which help us decide which treatment plan is best for you, and whether it should include LipiFlow.
+At the Silicon Valley Eye Physicians, we use a number of advanced diagnostic tools to assess Dry Eye Syndrome and create a tailor-made treatment plan.
+Below are a few of the tools we use when assessing Dry Eye Syndrome, which help us decide the appropriate treatment plan for you, and whether or not it should include LipiFlow.

 Frequently Asked Questions About Lipiflow